-Applications for FDIB support are currently not being accepted.
+Applications for FDIB support are currently being accepted on a rolling basis.

 Through the Center for Global Business (CGB), the Smith School supports the professional development and training of faculty in the area of international and global business through participating in Faculty Development in International Business programs offered by CGB and other business schools with the Title VI CIBE grant.
 The CGB also strives to help develop faculty from other educational institutions to help broaden the reach of CIBE resources.

-To this end, CGB is actively seeking to support faculty members from a Minority Serving Institution or community college who are interested in broadening their understanding of global business and using the FDIB as a platform for developing a course that will be delivered at their home institution or resources to augment the international content of a course already offered.
+To this end, CGB is actively seeking to support faculty members from institutions within the University System of Maryland, Minority Serving Institutions, and community colleges who are interested in broadening their understanding of global business and using the FDIB as a platform for developing a course that will be delivered at their home institution or resources to augment the international content of a course already offered.

 Faculty must complete the application, which includes (FDIB program selection and rationale).
 Additionally, the applicants must explain what resources they will create following their FDIB experience; these resources will contribute to a portal of resources that will be available to other faculty members within the CIBE network.
 Finally, applying faculty must provide a resume and a letter of support from their dean of their associated school.
 Upon review of applications, chosen faculty members will receive $1,000 from Smith CIBE to participate in an FDIB of their choosing.